Aaliyah Qureishi

 Aaliyah Qureishi is an Indian singer-songwriter and actress.
 She made her Bollywood debut with the 2023 Indian Hindi-language action thriller film Jawan co-written and directed by Atlee, she later portrayed the character of Sahira in the 2025 Netflix film Naadaniyan starring Ibrahim Ali Khan and Khushi Kapoor.
 She has also appeared in television series such as Bandish Bandits and Eternally Confused and Eager for Love.

 Career

-In addition to acting, Aaliyah is also known by her music alias "Jhalli" (lit.
+In addition to acting, Qureishi is also known by her music alias "Jhalli" (lit.
 'Crazy').
 She released her first single "Pretty" in 2018 and has since produced several tracks including "Mukaddar" (2022), "Paraye" (2023), and "Don't Come Back" (2023).
 Her debut EP titled Why Should I? was released in 2022.
 She composed the song "You and I" for the television series Bandish Bandits.